braintapper/ezcoo-hdmi-switch/README.md

 And uses the path to establish a connection to the HDMI switch.

-The script only executes one command at a time.
+The script executes one command and then exits.

+If you leave the parameters blank, it will run `ezh`, which is the Ezcoo switch's help command.

 ## To Run